OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-12.md

 They said, “Has the Lord spoken only through Moses?
 Has He not spoken through us as well?”
 And the Lord heard it.

 ## Numbers 12:3
-(Now Moses was a very humble man, more humble than anyone else on the face of the earth.)
+(Moses was an exceedingly humble man, more so than anyone else on the face of the earth.)

 ## Numbers 12:4
 Suddenly, the Lord said to Moses, Aaron, and Miriam, “Come out to the tent of meeting, all three of you.”
 So they went out.